 It’s a system with reusability at its heart and is made possible by X-Road, a bespoke solution for sharing data across government departments.
 It’s also made it possible for citizens to live their lives online - ensuring a consistency of service even when physical locations are unavailable - like when coronavirus spread across the world.

 These core principles of reusability and reliability served Estonia well during the first wave of the global pandemic.
-Rather than look for a radical solution or silver bullet, Estonia put its faith in what it knew - combining pragmatic policies with faith in the ability of its start-ups to develop common sense applications of existing technology.
+Rather than look for a radical solution or silver bullet, Estonia put its faith in what it knew - combining pragmatic policies with faith in the ability of its start-ups to develop common-sense applications of existing technology.

 Has the Estonian approach worked?

 Their government certainly thinks so - 99% of its services can now be accessed by citizens online and they are being used - 98% of Estonian tax returns are filed online.
-There’s clear financial benefits too - the Estonian government estimate it saves the equivalent of 2% of its entire economic output and a staggering 1407 years of working time annually.
+There are clear financial benefits too - the Estonian government estimate it saves the equivalent of 2% of its entire economic output and a staggering 1407 years of working time annually.

 It’s also led to Estonia being recognised as amongst the most technologically savvy countries in the world - showcasing a different way of governing where tech’s potential is embraced, not feared.
 People outside Estonia have flocked to become citizens - over 60,000 foreign nationals have registered for e-citizenship and over 6000 businesses have been created by these new citizens

 But what about when things go wrong?
 Estonia seems like a ripe target for fraudsters looking to test the security of such a radical approach to identity.
 But in reality, the country hasn’t suffered from any major attacks.
-That’s not to say there have been no problems - 2017 saw the country on virtual lockdown after the identification of a flaw which posed a major security risk led to the system being taken down.
+That’s not to say there have been no problems - 2017 saw the country on virtual lockdown after the identification of a flaw that posed a major security risk led to the system being taken down.
 But even then, the Estonian government and police said there were no reports or examples of fraudulent use.

 So what lessons can the rest of the world learn from Estonia?
 Firstly, the importance of making a system reusable.
-It offers consumers and businesses a clear benefit - a reduction in wasted time sharing and verifying the same details over and over again.
+It offers consumers and businesses a clear benefit - a reduction in wasted time-sharing and verifying the same details over and over again.

 Secondly, the importance of inclusion.
 As part of the scheme, Estonia has treated the internet like a basic human right, ensuring even tiny islands have reliable internet access.
 And by opening the system up to foreigners and Estonian citizens alike they’ve put inclusion at the heart of their efforts.